akashpawar6474/DSA-/README.md

 134. Binary Tree to DLL => VIMP problem asked in mamazon with inplace no extraa space for list GFG (VIMP)
 135. Populating Next Right Pointers in Each Node => vimp level order problem but can be optimized in space using two pointers as it is PBT
 136. Permutation in String => Standard sliding window problem Vimp problem(150th problem of sde sheet)
+137. Reverse Pairs => This is very Imp problem using merge sort to count reverse pairs(16th problem of sde sheet)